Skip to content

 Screenshot showing the Add custom connector dialog

-No need to restart, you can test the connection immediately.
-In the chat, ask Claude something that requires the MCP server, like:
+There’s no need to restart; you can test the connection immediately.
+In the chat, ask Claude something that requires the MCP server.

 Claude should prompt you with a tool call request.
-This means the connection is working, and Claude can now use your Gram-hosted MCP server to access the Push Advisor API.
+This means the connection is working, and Claude can now use your Gram-hosted MCP server.

 Both methods connect Claude Desktop to your Gram-hosted MCP server, but they have different use cases: